Los Eucaliptos 590, San Isidro, Peru

 The low-key historic boutique hotel Country Club Lima, located in a ritzy residential and business area, is like a hushed conversation in the corner of a loud party.
 This refined and luxurious hotel serves as a boutique refuge for anyone seeking a sense of history and a feeling of grandeur.

 Located across from the Lima Country Club, this equally traditional and sumptuous space is a favorite of many who shun the larger and flashier hotels in the area.
-If you're in Lima for pleasure instead of business, the choice is between here and the seaside Miraflores Park Hotel.
-In terms of history and a sense of place, modern buildings can't top this 1927 mansion.
-It attracts a mix of high-ranking diplomats, industry leaders with their families, and romantic couples starting or ending a vacation in Peru.
+After a round of tasteful recent room revamps, this is in many ways the most luxurious hotel in the city.
+If you're in Lima for pleasure instead of business, the choice is between here, the seaside Miraflores Park Hotel, or the much smaller inns around the Barranco neighborhood.

 Huge palms and wide stairs lead through a series of arches to the grand lobby, which nods to the days of Francisco Pizarro.
 Extravagant oil paintings picture conquistadors in battle, gilded torchieres join a large fireplace, and the Baroque furniture adds an air of seriousness.
 All through the hotel, rotating Spanish Colonial treasures on from a nearby museum are on display.
 You check in while sitting at a desk, while past the lobby a stained–glass skylight brightens up the adjoining café.
 The afternoon tea is a big social event here, while a pianist performs in the background.

-In terms of rates, Country Club Lima ranks at the top of the scale in this city, but regular guests say it's worth it.
-The well-trained staff at the Country Club is rivaled only by the Swissotel and Miraflores Park Hotel and it doesn't take long to start feeling like a VIP everyone knows by name.
+In all room class levels, Country Club Lima offers a good upscale value compared to the competition and you won't feel like a number here.
+The well-trained staff at the this luxury Lima hotel is rivaled only by the Swissotel, Hotel B, and Miraflores Park Hotel and it doesn't take long to start feeling like a VIP that everyone knows by name.

 Review and photos by Timothy Scott.